-Author(s) and Year of publication Participant and Task EEG Montage Measures and Design Major Findings Hatfield et al., 15 world-class marksmen Air rifle shooting T3, T4, O2 commonly referenced to Cz Alpha power 7.5 seconds before trigger pull Single-group comparison of regional EEG activity Alpha power increased at T3 but decreased at T4 during aiming as compared with rest condition Collins et al. 1990 Eight male karate experts during preparation for easy and difficult board-breaking tasks T3, T4, A1, A2, C3, C4, P3, and P4 commonly referenced to Cz Alpha power An overall increase in alpha power immediately before performance that was most noticeable during the difficult task.
-At temporal area, the increase approached significance Loze et al., 2001 Six male elite air- pistol shooters Pistol shooting T3, T4, and Oz commonly referenced to linked mastoids Alpha power, single group comparison of regional EEG activity Alpha power at T3 is larger than that at T4 Alpha power at Oz increased significantly before best shots, whereas a progressive reduction in alpha power was associated with worst shots
+Author(s) and Year of publication Participant and Task EEG Montage Measures and Design Major Findings Hatfield et al., 1982 15 world-class marksmen Air rifle shooting T3, T4, O2 commonly referenced to Cz Alpha power 7.5 seconds before trigger pull Single-group comparison of regional EEG activity Alpha power increased at T3 but decreased at T4 during aiming as compared with rest condition Collins et al. 1990 Eight male karate experts during preparation for easy and difficult board-breaking tasks T3, T4, A1, A2, C3, C4, P3, and P4 commonly referenced to Cz Alpha power An overall increase in alpha power immediately before performance that was most noticeable during the difficult task.
+At temporal area, the increase approached significance Loze et al., 2001 Six male elite air- pistol shooters Pistol shooting T3, T4, and Oz commonly referenced to linked mastoids Alpha power, single group comparison of regional EEG activity Alpha power at T3 is larger than that at T4 Alpha power at Oz increased significantly before best shots, whereas a progressive reduction in alpha power was associated with wors shots

-Kerrick et al., 2004 10 male and 1 female novice pistol shooters Regulation shooting, baseline, and postural simulation conditions F3, F4, Fz, C3, C4, T3, T4, P3, P4 and Pz commonly referenced to averaged mastoids Event-related high alpha power Pre-post training comparison of EEG for shooting and postural simulation tasks Event-related high alpha power at T3 was higher during shooting than that of baseline and postural simulation.
+Kerrick et al., 2004 10 male and 1 female novice pistol shooters Regulation shooting, baseline, and postural simulation conditions F3, F4, Fz, C3, C4, T3, T4, P3, P4 and Pz commonly referenced to averaged mastoids Event-related high alpha power Pre-post training comparison of EEG for shooting and postural simulation tasks 2.
+Event-related high alpha power at T3 was higher during shooting than that of baseline and postural simulation.
 The same pattern was also observed for T4, although the difference is larger for T3 than T4.
 At T3, event-related alpha power increased after training during both shooting and postural simulation, but not during resting.
 No change at T4 was observed.
-A higher rate of increase in event-related high alpha power during the 5-second aiming period of shooting relative to that at postural simulation and resting.
-Bailey et al., 2008 20 males performed a graded exercise test on a recumbent cycle ergometer Exercise intensity was set at 50W F3, F4, F7, F8, C3, C4, P3, P4 Commonly referenced to earlobes EEG recorded during the second minute of each 2-minute stage of the exercise test.
-At volitional exhaustion, EEG was collected for 1-minute immediate post-exercise EEG recording then asked to rest (non-active recovery) for 10 minutes on the recumbent cycle ergometer before a 1.
+A higher rate of increase in event- related high alpha power during the 5- second aiming period of shooting relative to that at postural simulation and resting.
+Bailey et al., 2008 20 males performed a graded exercise test on a recumbent cycle ergometer Exercise intensity was set at 50W then increased by 50W every 2 minutes until fatigue was reached F3, F4, F7, F8, C3, C4, P3, P4 Commonly referenced to earlobes EEG recorded during the second minute of each 2-minute stage of the exercise test.
+At volitional exhaustion, EEG was collected for 1-minute immediate post-exercise EEG recording then asked to rest (non- active recovery) for 10 minutes on the recumbent cycle ergometer before a final 1-minute EEG recording Theta, alpha 1, alpha 2, beta 1 and beta 2, 1.
 During and following exercise there is an increase in EEG activity in the theta, alpha and/or beta frequencies and at multiple electrode sites, which may be related to exercise intensity.
 Brain EEG activity returns to resting levels quickly after the cessation of exercise.